sgabre/CrazyUncleLab/HowTo/CI-CD.md

 For each domain (**software**, **hardware**, and **mechanics**) in a Embedded System Project typically has its own Development Life Cycle.

-## What are Software Development Life Cycle ?
+## For the Software, What is the Development Life Cycle ?